moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 # Congratulations!

-You just gave your employees the ability to take time off through your Copilot 🏝️ Look at our other Workday use cases below to further improve their experience below, and get inspired on what to build next.
+You just gave your employees the ability to take time off through your Copilot 🏝️ Look at our other Workday plugins below to further improve their experience below, and get inspired on what to build next.